karmel/vespucci/README.md

 	~/Repositories/vespucci/vespucci/vespucci/sequencing/pipeline/scripts/add_peaks.sh -g mm9 -f /data/sequencing/chipseq_1.txt --schema_name=chipseq --project_name=chipseq_1

 Other genomic data types can be added as new tables using the standard PostgreSQL import functionality.
-In order to allow for easy querying, we suggest adding an indexed column with a chromosome_id that refers back to the `id` column of genome_reference_mm9.chromsome,
+In order to allow for easy querying, we suggest adding a btree indexed column with a chromosome_id that refers back to the `id` column of `genome_reference_mm9.chromosome` and a gist indexed column that is an `intrange` datatype encompassing the start and end of the genomic entity in question.